IQ404/study-notes/README.md

 On my laptop, there are 32 texture units available.

+In my current understanding, there are many targets on each texture unit.
+A texture object is linked to a texture unit by linking to one of the targets on the texture unit.
+The first time a texture object binds to a target defines the type of the texture object, and this type cannot be changed in the lifetime of this texture object.

 There is an active texture unit for the current rendering state, and the default active texture unit is `0`.

 Note that there is also a default texture object.
-When calling `glBindTexture(GL_TEXTURE_2D, 0)`, it actually associates the default texture object with the active texture unit.
+When calling `glBindTexture(GL_TEXTURE_2D, 0)`, it actually associates the default texture object with (the `GL_TEXTURE_2D` target on) the active texture unit.

 Texture object stores states representing the texture parameters associated with it.
 Note that those states are NOT stored in texture units. (possible [reference](https://computergraphics.stackexchange.com/a/7846))